 The Form School (Three-Gate Method)

-The Form School analyzes the shape of the environment, the land and flow of the wind and water to find a place with ideal qi.
+The Form School analyzes the shape of the environment, the land, and the flow of the wind and water to find a place with ideal qi.

 It takes into consideration: